errm/k8s-iam-policies/README.md

 ### [setup.sh](setup.sh)

-Yuck, a dirty shell script for setting this stuff up quickly.
+A shell script for setting this stuff up quickly.

-Run `./setup.sh` to create all the Policies and add them to Instance Profiles for `K8sMaster` and `K8sNode`.
+Run `./setup.sh` to create Instance Profiles for `K8sMaster` and `K8sNode`.
 Once the script is done, it spits out the InstanceProfile ARNs ready to use in your cluster.

 Depends on bash, the [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [jq](https://stedolan.github.io/jq/download/)

 ** Warning **
-No idempotency, so this will fail hard if you run it twice!
+No idempotency, so this will fail if you try to run it twice.

 ## License / Disclamer